leejoramo/UUCGV/UUCGV ByLaws.md

 	1. Reports primarily to the Board
 	2. be led by the Treasurer
-	3. assist the Board of Trustees in the formulation of the annual goal budget, prior to the Annual Canvass
+	3. assist the Board in the formulation of the annual goal budget, prior to the Annual Canvass
 	4. assist in the periodic adjustment of the budget in terms of actual income
 	5. review all insurance policies and recommend any needed changes to the Board
 	6. supervise payroll, retirement plan, and employee health insurance payments